Chevron's profit drops on lower production, crude prices

-Chevron Corp (CVX.N), the second-largest U.S. oil producer, posted a lower-than-expected quarterly profit on Friday on lower global production and crude oil prices.
+Chevron Corp, the second-largest U.S. oil producer, posted a lower-than-expected quarterly profit on Friday on lower global production and crude oil prices.

 Analysts, though, expected earnings of $2.51 per share, according to Thomson Reuters I/B/E/S.